jdolan/ObjectivelyMVC/README.md

 ObjectivelyMVC
 ===

-Object oriented MVC framework for OpenGL, SDL2 and GNU C
+Cross-platform object oriented MVC framework for OpenGL, SDL2 and GNU C
 ---

-ObjectivelyMVC is a user interface and interaction framework for [SDL2](http://www.libsdl.org) inspired by Apple's [AppKit](https://developer.apple.com/reference/appkit).
+ObjectivelyMVC is a cross-platform user interface and interaction framework for [SDL2](http://www.libsdl.org) inspired by Apple's [AppKit](https://developer.apple.com/reference/appkit).
 It is geared towards building high-quality, modern looking user interfaces within [OpenGL](http://www.opengl.org/) video games that are already using SDL2.
 It is written in [GNU C](http://www.gnu.org/software/gnu-c-manual/), and requires `gcc` or `clang`.

 Features
 ---

+### Cross platform

+_Wait, `gcc` or `clang`?
+Is this a Linux-only framework?_ Not at all.
+ObjectivelyMVC supports Windows XP and later, Apple OS X, and Linux.
+Support for other Unix derivatives is likely there, but untested.
+To build ObjectivelyMVC for Windows, you can use either MinGW-w64 (cross-compile or native), or recent [Visual Studio 15](https://www.visualstudio.com/) Previews, which include Clang.

 ### Object oriented Model-View-Controller implementation in C